Lufunonyadzani/-AWS_re-Start-Labs/AWS Labs/Networking/VPC.md

 ##  **Task 3: Create the VPC**

 ### Step 1: Opened VPC on AWS Console
+The preview indicates the VPC is be named “First VPC” and will have 1 subnet.

 <img width="1366" height="768" alt="image 1" src="https://github.com/user-attachments/assets/883ce441-39c2-4921-8cd3-935a8e924734" />